•

 Section 89A is added to provide benefits to a specific group of taxpayers:

-• Specified Account: It means a retirement benefits account that is maintained in a notified country for Section 89A, as decided by the Indian government.
+• Specified Account: This refers to a retirement benefits account maintained in a notified country for Section 89A, as determined by the Indian government.
 Currently, the US, the UK, and Canada are notified.

-• Specified Person: It refers to a resident Indian who opened a retirement account while staying outside India.
+• Specified Person: This refers to a resident of India who opened a retirement account while residing outside India.
 It means that the individual was an NRI during that period.

 What Are Some Examples of Qualified Foreign Retirement Accounts?

-If you fulfill the above-mentioned criteria and if you have maintained savings from your retirement income in a notified country in any of the following account types, then you can claim benefits from Section 89A:
+If you fulfill the criteria mentioned above and if you have maintained savings from your retirement income in a notified country in any of the following account types, then you can claim benefits from Section 89A:

 • SIP (Self-invested Personal Pension): A personal pension plan in the United Kingdom